tborowy/egghead-exercises/README.md

 #Exercise 23 : templateCache

 ##Summary
-An application can render same data in several different ways.
+An application that can render same data in several different ways.
 The displayed templates are changed based on user interaction.
-To improve user experience template cache is used.
+Use template cache to improve user experience.

 ##Goals
 Utilise `templateCache` to store templates and render them in the directive.
 You start with two keywords: button, table - they represent coresponding templates: